 • Recovery.
 After your surgery, you will be brought into a second room to begin your recovery.
 Some patients may need to stay in a nearby skilled nursing facility overnight to be monitored, but a hospital stay is almost never needed.
 While you will feel absolutely nothing during the surgery itself, it is normal to feel sore and swollen for one to two weeks following the procedure.
 Many patients will need to follow a restricted diet for a period of time after their surgery while their repositioned jaw heals.
 Your face and jaw will heal fully in about six months.

 • Follow-up.
 Patients will need to meet with both their surgeon and their orthodontic professionals in the weeks and months following a procedure.
 These check-ups are so that your physician can evaluate your healing process and make sure that you have the best outcome possible.
-Your doctor will not only ask how you are healing and will also verify whether the surgery is alleviating or eliminating your original health issue and determine whether you need any further treatment.
+Your doctor will not only ask how you are healing, but will also verify whether the surgery is alleviating or eliminating your original health issue to determine whether you need any further treatment.

 Are you an ideal candidate for corrective jaw surgery?